The Carbon Ratio

 Our leaders, in both government and industry, cannot, or will not, tell the public the truth about what is happening to the climate.
 Perhaps our leaders do not understand what is happening, or perhaps it is because no one in government or in industry has any incentive to tell the public bad news.
 That may be why Gandhi concluded, “If the people will lead, the leaders will follow.”

-The sole purpose of the Earth Ship Program is to tell the global community the truth about climate change and the Carbon Ratio.
+The sole purpose of the Earth Ship Program is to tell the public the truth about climate change and the Carbon Ratio.